clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupdaddpkg.rst

    .. code-block:: console

-      # swupd bundle-list -a
+      $ sudo swupd bundle-list -a

-   The listing will include all upstream bundles as well.
+   The listing includes all upstream bundles.

 #.
 Add your bundle.

    .. code-block:: console

-      # swupd bundle-add [bundle-name]
+      $ sudo swupd bundle-add [bundle-name]

 .. note::

-   You can also update your system to the latest upstream version by using this command:
+   You can also update your system to the latest upstream version using this command:

    .. code-block:: console

-      # swupd update
+      $ sudo swupd update

 Optional: Revert your system back to 100% upstream
 **************************************************

-Should you decide to switch your |CL| system back to the official upstream version, you can do so with this command:
+If you want to revert your |CL| system back to the official upstream version, use this command:

 .. code-block:: console

-   # swupd verify --fix --force --picky -m [upstream-version-number] -C /usr/share/clear/update-ca/Swupd_Root.pem
+   $ sudo swupd verify --fix --force --picky -m [upstream-version-number] -C /usr/share/clear/update-ca/Swupd_Root.pem

-All of your custom RPMs and bundles will no longer be available because :file:`/usr/share/mix` will be deleted as part of the rollback process.
+After the command completes, all custom RPMs and bundles are unavailable because :file:`/usr/share/mix` is deleted as part of the reversion process.

 .. _Developer tooling framework for Clear Linux: https://github.com/clearlinux/common